sandhyaparna/Data-Science/Modeling/Evaluation.md

 * If we get only Predicted by Model and Actual outcome, then we can calculate TP, FP, FN but not True Negatives
 * For Validation analysis based on TOP - Min time of first time a threshold value is reached is considered for analysis

+### Cost Function
+* Cost is incurred for each predicted by model as cost is incurred for intervention
+* Cost is the fine incurred for False Negatives